tbui0525/Sunday-Reading-NLTK-Analysis/README.md

-# Only run this on Sundays!
+# Only run this on Ordinary Sundays.
+## For other days of the week, or during special occasions, modify the code to match up with the format of the usccb website format.

 # Setup for developement: